PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 ### Run Instructions

+1. You already have the Pokédex entry for the Pokémon you are hatching.
+2. You do not have any active Repels.
-1. You are on your bike and in high gear.
+3. You are on your bike and in high gear.
-2. Stand in the following location.
+4. Stand in the following location.
-3. Start the program.
+5. Start the program.

 <img src="images/EggAutonomous-2.png">